MySybil/tradier-options-plotter/README.md

 # MySybil Historic Options Data Plotter

-This set of scripts aims to provide anyone who wants it free access to historic options trade data.
-Whether you use this simply to view option prices over time, or as a starting point to build from, my main hope is that it saves you time and provides you with a level of independence from your broker and any major websites that aim to make money off of you.
+This set of scripts aims to provide free access to historic options trade data for anyone that wants it.
+Whether you want to simply quickly view trade history, or if you want to use these scripts as a starting point to build from, the main hope is to save you time and provide you a small amount of indepence from your broker and any websites trying to make money off of you.

+The scripts are plug-and-play from a Python3 CLI, but if you decide to use them on an ongoing basis I do ask that you create your own account at developer.tradier.com and generate your own API token in order to alleviate any potential strain on the communal key provided.
+It's free, it only takes 30 seconds, and you'll never have to worry about fighting with other users around rate-limiting.

 ## Getting Started